 Parsons Road Recreation Ground, Leighton Buzzard, Bedfordshire

 Another FREE little splash park.
 It’s set in a smaller park than some of the others but it still has a decent little playground, a cafe, toilets, skate park and even a beach!
-Because it’s smaller and more out of the way than the ones in bigger towns Leighton Buzzard can be a bit quieter than others so sshhhhh don’t tell anyone about it!
 There’s cheap parking just around the corner, with more car parks a few minutes away if that’s full.
 Read my full review here.
 Reopens on the 31st May 2021.

 Bennett’s Splash and Splashside cafe, Dunstable